salesforce/lwc/packages/@lwc/engine-core/README.md

 ### sanitizeAttribute()

-This experimental API enables the sanitization of attribute values by external services.
+This experimental API enables the sanitization of HTML attribute values by external services.

+### sanitizeHtmlContent()

+This experimental API enables the sanitization of HTML content by external services.

 ### unwrap()